Getting Help with Careers: where to start

-The government has raised the participation age, meaning all young people in England are required to stay in education or training until their 18th birthday.
+All young people in England are required to stay in education or training (full or part-time, or in an apprenticeship or traineeship) until their 18th birthday.
 But what if your child is over 18 and needs careers advice?

 They can still use the National Careers Service and the NCS website, as above.

-If your child lives in England and is 19 or over (18 or over if a Jobcentre Plus customer) they can have a face-to-face appointment with a local adviser.
-Contact the NCS to book an appointment (tel.
+If your child lives in England and is 19 or over (or 18 or over, if a Jobcentre Plus customer) they can have a face-to-face appointment with a local adviser.
+Contact the National Careers Service to book an appointment (tel.
 0800 100 900).

-Through Universal Jobmatch they can search for full and part-time jobs in Great Britain and abroad (see other job seeking sites below).
+Through Universal Jobmatch they can search for full and part-time jobs in Great Britain and abroad (see also some other job seeking sites below).

 Finally, don’t be hesitant in asking what’s available for your son or daughter.
 It’s their future and they will want to make the most of any opportunities.